Women Can Take NDA Exam, Says Supreme Court, Slams "Mindset Problem"

 "The endeavour is to persuade the Army to do things itself...
 We would prefer if the Army did somethings itself, rather than us passing orders," the top court added.

-The centre had argued that the government's recruitment policy was not discriminatory and that there were a wide number of ways in which women could apply.
+The government had argued that its recruitment policy was not discriminatory and that there were a wide number of ways in which women could apply.

+Additional Solicitor General Aishwarya Bhati was also quoted as saying, "... there is a different kind of training" and claimed that "ultimately it (the barring of women) is a matter of national security".

+The top court has said the final hearing in this matter will be held three days later - September 8.

-The Supreme Court was responding to a PIL that argued that the categorical exclusion of eligible female candidates from entering the National Defence Academy could not be constitutionally justified and was done entirely on the basis of their sex.
+The court was responding to a petition that argued that the categorical exclusion of eligible female candidates from the NDA was unconstitutional and done entirely on the basis of their sex.

 Men recruited through the NDA exam are presently granted permanent commission in India's armed forces; women candidates, currently however, are recruited as Short Service Commission Officers before being considered for a permanent commission at a later stage of their careers.